300 Trees

 • Seasonal features: Coppery-orange to brown leaves in fall

+Large iconic tree.
 Fire resistant and drought tolerant.
-A majestic, long-lived, climate-resilient, drought-tolerant Pacific Northwest native.
-Acorns are eaten by birds and mammals.
+Majestic, long-lived, climate- resilient Pacific Northwest native.
+Acorns eaten by birds and mammals.
 Not good for irrigated lawns.
 Needs dry summer soil once established.
-25ft tall in 20 years.
+Grows to 25 foot height in 20 years.

 • Spread: 20 ft